aiven/devportal/docs/products/dragonfly/get-started.rst

     * For type-specific options: ``avn service types -v``

-Connect to Aiven for Redis
+Connect to Aiven for Dragonfly
 -----------------------------

-Learn how to connect to Aiven for Redis using different programming languages or through CLI:
+Learn how to connect to Aiven for Dragonfly using different programming languages or through CLI: